element-plus/element-plus/docs/en-US/component/select-v2.md

 :::

-## Aliases for custom options ^(2.4.0)

-:::demo When your `options` format is different from the default format, you can customize the alias of the `options` through the `props` attribute

-select-v2/props
+## Use value-key attribute

+when `options.value` is an object, you should set a unique identity key name for value

+::: tip

+Before ^(2.4.0), `value-key` was used both as the unique value of the selected object and as an alias for the value in `options`.
+Now `value-key` is only used as the unique value of the selected object, and the alias for the value in options is `props.value`.

 :::

-## Select object

-:::demo when `options.value` is an object, you should set a unique identity key name for value
+:::demo

 select-v2/use-valueKey

 :::

-::: tip

-Before ^(2.4.0), `value-key` was used both as the unique value of the selected object and as an alias for the value in `options`.
-Now `value-key` is only used as the unique value of the selected object, and the alias for the value in options is `props.value`.
+## Aliases for custom options ^(2.4.1)

+When your `options` format is different from the default format, you can customize the alias of the `options` through the `props` attribute

+:::demo

+select-v2/props

 :::